What Is an AI Thinking Partner?

 A PARTNER ENGAGES.

 A tool does what you tell it.
-You ask, it answers.
+You ask.
+It answers.
 The transaction is complete.
-Most AI works this way — and for a wide range of tasks, that's exactly right.
+Most AI works this way, and for plenty of tasks that's exactly right.
 You don't need a thinking partner to summarize a meeting or fix a bug.

-But creative decisions, strategic direction, brand positioning — these are problems where the question itself is often the problem.
-You think you're asking about the right thing.
-A good thinking partner tells you when you're not.
+Creative decisions are different.
+Strategic direction is different.
+Brand positioning is different.
+These are problems where the question you brought is often the actual problem.
+You think you're asking the right thing.
+A good thinking partner tells you when you aren't.

 The defining quality of a thinking partner isn't capability.
 It's willingness to push back.
-An AI that simply executes your request will help you build a very polished version of the wrong thing.
+An AI that just executes your request will help you build a very polished version of the wrong thing.

-The best question you can bring to a thinking partner is one you're not entirely sure how to ask yet.
+The best question you can bring to a thinking partner is the one you're not yet sure how to ask.

 A Tool